Skip to contents

 n

 Integer indicating the number of retrospective truncated triangles to be generated, always starting from the most recent reference time.
-Default is to only generate truncated matrices that have sufficient number of rows to generate a nowcast from, though any number can be specified.
+Default is to generate truncated matrices for all triangles that would have a sufficient number of rows to generate a nowcast from.

 Value

-trunc_rep_mat_list List of n truncated reporting triangle matrices with as many rows as available given the truncation, and the same number of columns as triangle.
+trunc_rep_tri_list List of n truncated reporting triangle matrices with as many rows as available given the truncation, and the same number of columns as reporting_triangle.

 Examples